-As the summer heats up, it’s easy to become a little parched as your out and about in the city and public water fountains can really save the day.
+As the summer heats up, it’s easy to become a little parched as you’re out and about in the city and public water fountains can really save the day.
 Portland, Oregon sure thinks so.
 Seemingly everywhere in the city are one and four-spouted drinking fountains offering refreshment in downtown and surrounding neighborhoods.

 In 1912, businessman, philanthropist, and teetotaler Simon Benson funded the installation of the first twenty fountains in Portland.
 In his mind, the fountains would offer thirsty Stumptown lumber workers an alternative from the bar for midday refreshment.
 Today, there are 40 fountains throughout the city.